 SBAB has maintained an active international capital market presence since 1989.
-Short-term, mid-term and long-term funding takes place on a global basis.
+Short-term, mid-term and long-term funding take place on a global basis.
 Moreover, the SBAB Group has access to the covered bond market, both in Sweden and internationally, through SCBC.
 In addition to issuing bonds, SBAB is funded by retail deposits.
-In the last few years, this source of funding has come to comprise an increasingly large share of liabilities, which has made the SBAB Group less dependent on unsecured funding.
-This trend is deemed to reduce the Group's refinancing risk since the market for unsecured funding is significantly more volatile than the markets for secured funding and deposits from the public.
+In the last few years, this source of funding has increased, which has given SBAB Group more access to this type of funding.
+This trend is assumed to reduce the Group's refinancing risk since the market for unsecured funding is significantly more volatile than the markets for secured funding and deposits from the public.

-Another key element of the SBAB Group's financing strategy is to achieve an even maturity profile over time.
-This is achieved by actively choosing maturities during the issue process to avoid excessive concentrations of future maturities and by continuously repurchasing and exchanging debt outstanding (active debt management).
-Compared with the European covered bonds market, the Swedish market has relatively large volumes outstanding of individual loans, but concentration, liquidity and refinancing risks are mitigated by historically good possibilities for repurchasing and extension prior to loans maturing.
+Another key element of the SBAB Group's funding strategy is to achieve an even maturity profile over time.
+This is achieved by actively choosing maturities during the issuing process to avoid excessive concentrations of future maturities and by continuously repurchasing and exchanging outstanding debt (active debt management).
+Compared with the European covered bond market, the Swedish covered bond market has relatively large outstanding volumes for individual loans.
+Historically there have been good possibilities to mitigate concentration, liquidity and refinancing risks through bond repurchasing and maturity extending on the Swedish covered bond market.